 Many diseases related to blood vessels in the brain can cause headache, including stroke.
-There are three main types of stroke – ischaemic, haemorrhagic, and transient ischaemic attacks (TIAS).
-All three involve some kind of disruption to blood flow in the brain, and result in permanent tissue damage.
+There are two main types of stroke – ischaemic and haemorrhagic strokes.
+Both types involve some kind of disruption to blood flow in the brain, and result in permanent tissue damage.
 Ischaemic strokes are caused by a blockage in the arteries, for example a blood clot.
 Haemorrhagic strokes, on the other hand, happen when an artery leaks blood or ruptures, which might be caused by high blood pressure or aneurysms.
-A TIA is sometimes called a ‘mini-stroke’, because the blood flow is only blocked for a short period of time (less than 5 minutes), and the tissue recovers blood supply before any permanent damage occurs.
+A transient ischemic attack (TIA) is sometimes called a ‘mini-stroke’, because the blood flow is only blocked for a short period of time (less than 5 minutes), and the tissue recovers blood supply before any permanent damage occurs.

 Ischaemic stroke-related headache

 Headache attributed to ischaemic stroke usually has an acute onset and is associated with other neurological symptoms of stroke.
 Stroke symptoms vary depending on the location of the stroke, but commonly include one-sided facial drooping, muscle weakness (especially in the arms), and difficulty speaking.
 The headache itself does not have any particular characteristic features, and is usually of moderate intensity.
 The headache can develop prior to a stroke, or can be a persistent symptom following a stroke.

 Headaches associated with transient ischaemic attacks (TIA) have a sudden onset which occurs simultaneously with other TIA symptoms.
 TIA symptoms may include dizziness, loss of vision, numbness, weakness, or nausea.
 The headache resolves commonly within 24 hours but a doctor should still be consulted since TIA increases your risk of having a stroke, which may result in permanent loss of neurological function, in the future.